jacques-lauzeral/odp/docs/Storage-Model.md

 # Storage Model

 ## Overview
 This document defines the complete storage model for the Operational Deployment Plan management system.
-The model uses Neo4j graph database with a versioning pattern that supports both live relationship evolution and historical consistency.
+The model uses Neo4j graph database with a versioning pattern that supports both live relationship evolution and historical consistency through relationship audit trails.

 ## 1. Versioning Pattern